-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 1. Hardware-based 2FA

 Using a separate piece of hardware like an authenticator device or a U2F security key is the best way to secure any online account.
-It's also the least convenient and the least popular.
+It's the method I use, and I will tell you that it's not very convenient and makes it not very popular.

-You set it up using the hardware and whenever you want to login from a new device or after an amount of time that's set by an account administrator you need to produce the same device to get back in.
+You set it up using the hardware, and whenever you want to login from a new device or after an amount of time set by an account administrator, you need to produce the same device to get back in.
 It works by the device sending a signed challenge code back to the server that is specific to the site, your account, and the device itself.
-So far U2F has been phish-proof and hack-proof.
+So far, U2F has been phish-proof and hack-proof.
 Again, never say never.

 Using a U2F key is the least convenient but most secure way to do two-factor authentication.
 It's probably not for you because it's a PITA.

 You can usually set up more than one device on the same account so you won't lose access if you lose your security key, but it still means that you need to have that key with you every time you want to log in to a website or service.
-I use a U2F key to secure my Google accounts, and every 12 hours I need to provide the key to get back into my Google Enterprise account for work.
-That means I have a key in my desk drawer, a key on my keychain, and a key in an envelope that a friend keeps for me in case of an emergency.
+For example, I use a U2F key to secure my Google accounts, and every 12 hours, I need to provide the key to get back into my Google Enterprise account for work.
+That means I have a key in my desk drawer, on my keychain, and in an envelope, a friend keeps for me in case of an emergency.

 Usually, you can also set up a backup method of 2FA if you're using a key, and Google forces you to do so.
-This is great for convenience but it also compromises the security of your account because the less secure methods are still viable ways for you — or anyone else — to get back in.
+This is great for convenience, but it also compromises the security of your account because the less secure methods are still viable ways for you — or anyone else — to get back in.

 Another drawback to using a hardware token like a security key is cost.
-Using SMS, or an authenticator app or push-based 2FA is free.
+Using SMS, an authenticator app, or push-based 2FA is free.
 To use a security key you'll need to purchase one and they can range from $20 to $100 each.
-Because you really should have at least one backup key if you're going this route this can add up.
+Because you really should have at least one backup key if you're going this route, this can add up.
 Finally, using a security key with your phone can be clunky.
-You'll find keys that work via USB, NFC, and even Bluetooth but no method is 100% reliable 100% of the time when using a key with a phone.
+You'll find keys that work via USB, NFC, and even Bluetooth, but no method is 100% reliable 100% of the time when using a key with a phone.

 Which is best?